Monetary Policy and Bond Prices with Drifting Equilibrium Rates

 55 Pages Posted: 15 Oct 2020 Last revised: 19 Oct 2022

 Date Written: October 4, 2020

->

-> These bond cycles can originate from term premia or temporary deviations from rational expectations in a behavioral framework.
+These bond cycles can be interpreted as term premia or/and temporary deviations from rational expectations in a behavioral framework.
 Through the lens of our model, we detect a significant role of the latter in determining the cyclical properties of yields with short maturities.

->

-> Keywords: Monetary Policy Rule, Secular Trends, Term Structure, Diagnostic Expectations, Bond Return Predictability
+Keywords: Monetary Policy Rule, Secular Trends, Term Structure, Diagnostic Expectations, Bond Return Predictability